bisgardo/concordium-tools/concordium-params-serializer/README.md

 They also expect the following arguments to be provided as properly URL encoded query parameters:

+- `schema` (base64): The schema of the entire module or for the specific function to be invoked.
+  Make sure to properly URL encode this parameter as base64 uses characters that have a special meaning in URLs.
 - `contract_name`: The name of the contract.
 - `receive_function_name` (`/update` only): The name of the receiver function to invoke on the contract.
 - `schema_version` (optional): The version of the schema.
 Should be omitted if the version is embedded into the schema.